naayaaa/Age-Gender-Pred/readme.md

 #### **Test**

-1. detect and align faces using `dlib`
+1. detect and align faces using `dlib`.
-2. predict age and gender using ResNet-18 architecture
+2. predict age, gender and confidence scores(probability of each gender and variance of age).

 ## Reference